The global e-commerce (online selling) marketplace continues to grow.

 Shipping Might Be a Problematic Expense

-In the early days, research the most cost effective shipping methods that help you to maximise profit while ensuring you can deliver a great service to your customers.
+In the early days, research the most cost effective shipping methods that help you to maximize profit while ensuring you can deliver a great service to your customers.

 Dealing with Customer Queries and Returns Will Drain Your Time